kulbir-ahluwalia/Learning-to-use-terminal-git-tmux-jupyter/README.md

 Using the copy command with Recursive search (-R for recursive and -i for interactive):-
 1. The path from where the file is **copied from** is written first.
 2. The path where the file is **copied to** is written afterwards.
-3. Use sudo to get permissions for copying
+3. Use sudo to get permissions for copying as shown:-

 ```
 sudo cp -Ri Source_Folder Destination_Folder